0mp/goat/README.md

 `goat` is a hacky shortcut utility for managing your shortcuts.

-You can assign awesome aliases to the boring paths of yours using `goat`.
+You can assign some awesome aliases to those boring paths of yours using `goat`.

 Installation
 ------------